 This Manual details various QA policies and mechanisms of the College to ensure its programmes and courses are of high quality.
 It outlines the underlying principles, policies, mechanisms, processes, and procedures which support QA and academic standards at the College.
-The QA procedures contained in this Manual apply to all QF-recognised learning programmes offered by the College which follow the same rigorous internal QA process in its programme planning, development, monitoring and review.
-Its effective implementation relies heavily on the College staff's and students' genuine participation in defining, assuring, and improving the quality of the College's education provision.
+The QA procedures contained in this Manual apply to all QF-recognised learning programmes offered by the College, including degree programmes at various levels (such as bachelor's, master's, and doctoral degrees), which follow the same rigorous internal QA process in its programme planning, development, monitoring and review.
+For specifications and requirements unique to a particular type of programme, such as bachelor's degrees, the term "bachelor's" has been included to explicitly identify the parameters relevant to that specific programme type.

+Effective implementation of the QA mechanisms outlined in this Manual relies heavily on the College staff's and students' genuine participation in defining, assuring, and improving the quality of the College's education provision.
 This is realised through cultivating and boosting a quality culture among all staff and students as it is understood that quality culture has a strong impact on quality teaching, and through the College's governance and management systems.